Millennials are a generational group as large as it is complex and hard to please, yet one of the main targets for most brands and companies.

 iStock – Exclusive yet Affordable

-iStock is famous for its catalog divided in budget everyday imagery, and exclusive high-end photos at a convenient price.
+iStock is famous for its catalog, divided into budget everyday imagery and exclusive high-end photos at a convenient price.
 In both of these main collections, you’ll find authentic-styled pictures that resonate well with millennials.

 Adobe Stock – Trendy to the Max

 Adobe Stock is a stock photo service by Adobe, and as such, it keeps a strong focus on creative trends, resulting in a library packed with the latest, most accurate representations of popular topics that millennials love.